johnreynolds3d/Bobcoin/README.md

 ```
   # make -C build/mac
 ```
-Then run the program (on Linux) with:
+then run the program (on Linux) with:
 ```
   # ./bin/linux/bobcoin
 ```